 Attempting to time the market is not an effective means to attain your investment goals.
-Instead, a well thought-out and disciplined portfolio management process should be implemented to optimize the probability of success.
-Without such a process investors often make damaging decisions based on false overconfidence or panic due to short-term market fluctuations.
+Instead, a well-thought-out and disciplined portfolio management process should be implemented to optimize the probability of success.
+Without such a process, investors often make damaging decisions based on false overconfidence or panic due to short-term market fluctuations.

-In contrast, Commencement Financial Planning LLC adheres to an investment philosophy which provides a solid foundation to assist you prudently manage your investments according to your time horizon, goals, and risk tolerance.
+In contrast, Commencement Financial Planning LLC adheres to an investment philosophy that provides a solid foundation to assist you prudently manage your investments according to your time horizon, goals, and risk tolerance.
 This philosophy is based on a collection of fundamental principles proven to greatly increase the probability of your success.

 More information regarding investment strategy and process can be found here.